-Economics at UWE Bristol has a strong track record for securing placements with the Government Economic Service (ie Treasury, Home Office, Business Innovations and Skills, Department of Work and Pensions, Office of National Statistics).
+Economics at UWE Bristol has a strong track record for securing placements with the Government Economic Service (i.e. the Treasury, Home Office, Department for Business Innovations & Skills, Department of Work and Pensions, and the Office of National Statistics).

 Academic staff will support you through the application process, showing you how to complete the Government Economic Service (GES) application form and how to succeed in interview.

-You'll also receive guidance throughout from our award-winning careers service.
+Wherever you choose to do your placement, you'll receive guidance throughout from UWE Bristol's award-winning careers service.

 Study year abroad